suxiaogang223/datafusion-datasource-orc/README.md

 ## Overview

-`datafusion-orc-extension` is an independent extension project that adds comprehensive ORC file format support to the DataFusion query engine.
+`datafusion-datasource-orc` is an independent extension project that adds comprehensive ORC file format support to the DataFusion query engine.
 Built on top of [orc-rust](https://github.com/datafusion-contrib/orc-rust), it provides functionality similar to DataFusion's Parquet support.

 ## Status